 Because this ice cream is a cheats no-churn ice cream, there is another sneaky thing you can use it for… if you whisk it correctly, you can set it in the fridge to make mousse!
 The adaptable nature of condensed milk and whipped cream works wonders.

 As this ice cream is no-churn, it can freeze pretty solid – so like some good quality shop-bought brands, take it out 5-10 minutes before you want to scoop it!
 And enjoy!!
+Some of my other no churn ice cream recipes include rolo and apple crumble….DELICIOUS!
 Jane x

 Kinder Bueno Ice Cream!